University Clearing guide 2022

 - University features – Location, accommodation, quality of teaching, facilities, social aspects.
 Try not to get too hung up on league tables, but make sure the university offers what you want.

 - Local area – If it involves moving across the country, factor in the travel costs to get home for the holidays.

 Where to find Clearing places

-Your first port of call when it comes to finding Clearing places should be UCAS – they have live updates of which places are available at unis around the country, allowing you to search and browse.
+Your first port of call when it comes to finding Clearing places should be UCAS.
+They have live updates of which places are available at unis around the country, allowing you to search and browse.

-However, it's important to be aware that some universities, such as Oxford and Cambridge, or some courses, such as Medicine, are unlikely to offer Clearing places at all.
+It's important to be aware that some universities, such as Oxford and Cambridge, or some courses, such as Medicine, are unlikely to offer Clearing places at all.

 Don’t make any rash decisions!
-Don't go to uni just because all your friends are going if it isn't the right course for you– your time will come, and you will have other opportunities.
+Don't go to uni just because all your friends are going if it isn't the right course for you – your time will come, and you will have other opportunities.